What is Word Error Rate (WER)?

 Word Error Rate (WER) is a common metric used to compare the accuracy of the transcripts produced by speech recognition APIs.
 Speech recognition APIs are used to surface actionable insights from large volumes of audio data in addition to powering robust IVRs and voice-command-enabled devices such as the Amazon Echo.

-Product developers and data scientists can choose from many speech recognition APIs.
+Product developers and data scientists can choose from many speech recognition APIs, and it's critical they have a solid plan to evaluate the best speech-to-text APIs available.
 How are they to judge which will be a good fit for their application?
 When evaluating speech recognition APIs, the first metric they'll consider is likely to be WER.
 However, a metric has no value unless we understand what it tells us.
 Let's break down WER to find out what it means and how useful a metric it is.

 Word error rate is the most common metric used today to evaluate the effectiveness of an automatic speech recognition system (ASR).
 It is simply calculated as:

 S stands for substitutions (replacing a word).
 I stands for insertions (inserting a word).
 D stands for deletions (omitting a word).
 N is the number of words that were actually said Note: WER will be calculated incorrectly if you forget to normalize capitalization, punctuation, numbers, etc. across all transcripts

 Imagine you are using speech recognition to find out why customers are calling.
 You have thousands of hours of calls, and you want to automatically categorize the calls.
 On playback, one such call starts as follows:

 However, when the machine transcribes this same call, the output may look like this: